heistp/sce-l4s-bakeoff/README.md

   drop in utilization with bursty flows, but this will be tested at a later time.

+  [:exclamation:](#l4s-under-utilization) For L4S, we see intermittent
-  We see intermittent utilization issue with TCP Prague on this test.
+  under-utilization on this test.
-  Sometimes, it under-utilizes the available bandwidth, and there may be steps up in throughput towards what's expected.

-- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T094018-r1/sce-s1-1/batch-sce-s1-1-reno-sce-50Mbit-80ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T094018-r1/l4s-s1-1/batch-l4s-s1-1-prague-50Mbit-80ms_fixed.png), single Reno-SCE and Prague flows at 80ms
+- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-13T045427-r1/sce-s1-1/batch-sce-s1-1-reno-sce-50Mbit-80ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-13T045427-r1/l4s-s1-1/batch-l4s-s1-1-prague-50Mbit-80ms_fixed.png), single Reno-SCE and Prague flows at 80ms

-  Reno-SCE shows a faster ramp during slow start, because while NewReno growth is 1/cwnd segments per ack, Reno-SCE grows by 1/cwnd segments per acked segment, so about twice as fast as stock NewReno, but still adhering to the definition of Reno-linear growth.
+  For SCE, Reno-SCE shows a faster ramp during slow start, because while NewReno growth is 1/cwnd segments per ack, Reno-SCE grows by 1/cwnd segments per acked segment, so about twice as fast as stock NewReno, but still adhering to the definition of Reno-linear growth.
+Also, sometimes a single Reno-SCE flow can receive a CE mark, even when already in CA on an otherwise unloaded link.
+This may be due to a transient load in the test environment, causing a temporary buildup of queue.
+CE *can* still occur for SCE flows and this is not necessarily abnormal.

-  TCP Prague is not fully utilizing the link in this case.
+  [:exclamation:](#l4s-under-utilization) For L4S, as with 10ms, we see
+  intermittent under-utilization on this test.

 *Two-flow Observations:*

-- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T094018-r1/sce-s1-2/batch-sce-s1-2-cubic-vs-cubic-50Mbit-80ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T094018-r1/l4s-s1-2/batch-l4s-s1-2-cubic-vs-cubic-50Mbit-80ms_fixed.png), Cubic vs Cubic at 80ms
+- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-13T045427-r1/sce-s1-2/batch-sce-s1-2-cubic-vs-cubic-50Mbit-80ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-13T045427-r1/l4s-s1-2/batch-l4s-s1-2-cubic-vs-cubic-50Mbit-80ms_fixed.png), Cubic vs Cubic at 80ms

   Cubic ramps up faster for dualpi2 than Cake, but with a corresponding spike in TCP RTT.
 We hypothesize that Cubic is exiting HyStart early for Cake here,